America’s top-rated appliance maker is not a household name, according to new rankings from Consumer Reports.

 The least reliable brands are:

-- JennAir — average predicted reliability score of 37 out of 100
+- Viking — average predicted reliability score of 17 out of 100

 Consumer Reports emphasizes that reliability is different from performance.
 For example, while Speed Queen is tops for reliability, its machines “don’t always perform well in our lab tests,” the publication says.

 Looking for more tips on how to shop for the right appliances?
-Check out “7 Kitchen Appliances That You Do Not Need.”
+Check out “7 Small Appliances You Don’t Need — and What to Use Instead.”